carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 objectives:
 - "Understand the difference between shotgun and amplicon metagenomics"
 - "Use a workflow to visualice 16s data"
-- " Understand the first steps to 16S sequence analysis"
-- " Understand what QIIME is and how we can use it  "

 keypoints:
 - "Amplicons are fragments of DNA that will be amplified"